GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - Leave the **Server Port** at **10000**
 - Now press the **STREAM** button at the top of the screen.
 - You must set the output type to **SRT**.
 Vectar will provide a new SRT URL for its program output.
-- **NOTE:** Please note down this new SRT output URL for the next challenge.
+- **NOTE:** Write down this new SRT output URL for the next challenge.

 ### Success Criteria
 - Your have connected 4 inputs on the Vectar mixing board to the 4 outputs from Norsk Studio used in the last challenge